Rover-Yu/skbtrace-userland/docs/using/options.rst

 Skbtrace provides below two user space utilties:

-* skbtrace, this utility records traced binary data from kernel into some files
+* skbtrace, this utility is used to record traced binary data from kernel into some files
-* skbparse, this utility parsed binary traced data into human readable text form.
+* skbparse, this utility is used to parse binary traced data into human readable text form.

 skbtrace
 ==========

 ``-r PATH``
-   The mount point of debugfs file system. skbtrace need to read traced binary data from debugfs (relayfs) file system. skbtrace will try to mount it if it was not mounted at PATH.
+   The mount point of debugfs file system. skbtrace use debugfs to read traced binary data from kernel. skbtrace tries to mount it if it was not mounted at PATH.

    Default is /sys/kernel/debug.

 ``-D DIR``
-   The directory that record traced binary data. skbtrace will try to create it first if it did not exist.
+   The directory which record traced binary data into. skbtrace tries to create it first if it did not exist.

    Default is ./skbtrace.results

 ``-w SECONDS``
    Sets run time to the number of seconds specified.

    Default: Run until receiving SIGINT signal (Press Ctrl-C and by kill command).
-Of course, you also can use SIGKILL to terminate skbtrace, but it is not recommended, because of skbtrace may drop some trace data under this means, and you may can not unload these skbtrace kernel modules since non-zero reference counts (you can run skbtrace with -w option again to reset reference count of kernel modules to zero).
+Of course, you also can use SIGKILL to terminate skbtrace, but it is not recommended, because of skbtrace may drop some trace data at this time, and then you probably can not unload these skbtrace kernel modules since non-zero reference counts (Tips: normal terminating skbtrace again can reset reference count of kernel modules).

 ``-b BYTES`` ``-n COUNT``
    Specfify size and count of sub buffers in relay file system.
-You may try to increase these if skbtrace reported some trace data are dropped.
+You may try to increase these if skbtrace reported some traced data are dropped.

 ``-c PATH_LIST``
    The comma separated path list to locate configuration file skbtrace.conf.
 All configurations in found skbtrace.conf files will be merged together.